platanus/pincers/README.md

 #### Waiting for a condition

-In javascript enabled backends like webdriver, sometimes is necessary to wait for an element to appear before doing something with it:
+In javascript enabled backends like webdriver, sometimes it's necessary to wait for an element to appear before doing something with it:

 ```ruby
 pincers.css('#my-async-stuff', wait: :present)
 ```

-When using the webdriver backend, its posible to wait on the following states:
+When using the webdriver backend, it's posible to wait on the following states:

 * `:present`: wait for element to show up in the DOM
 * `:visible`: wait for element to be visible